 Col Needham <email@example.com>

-Characters use telephones with Touch Tone dialing-systems and other modern devices, even though the film is set in the early 1920's.
+The two lead characters use a telephone with Touch Tone dialing-systems and other modern devices (TV remote controls, ballpoint pens, etc), even though the film is set in the early 1920's.
 The placement of such anachronistic objects was deliberate on the part of the filmmakers.
 See more »